Dr. T & The Women (2000) from Johnny Web (Uncle Scoopy)

 There is also a completely graphic and explicit scene of a baby's birth, shot from the doctor's POV.

-There are some fine moments, which Altman's fans will hang on to and treasure.
+Despite the uninvolving subject matter, the bland star, and the surreal ending, it is an Altman film after all, so there are some fine elements which Altman's fans will hang on to and treasure.

 The Critics Vote